tl-its-umich-edu/StudentDashboard/README.md

 # Vagrant
-The vagrant directory contains configuration files to allow building and starting a VM to test a  vagrant build.
-The commands are available via the Rakefile.
+The vagrant directory contains configuration files to allow building and starting a VM to test a  build.
+The control commands are available via the Rakefile.
 Run 'rake -T' to see the available tasks.
-The README.TXT in that directory has more details.
+The README.TXT in the vagrant directory has more details.

 #Application  Configuration and Deployment#